samedhi/samedhi.github.io/_posts/2016-12-04-speed-is-all-that-matters.md

 ### Speed
 I think it is pretty natural to pick similar projects.
 Especially if you are trying to get "faster".
-This should really allow you to focus on increasing speed (specifically through Actions Per Minute).
+This should allow you to focus on increasing speed (specifically through Actions Per Minute).

 ### Scratching that Infrastructure Itch
 Step 3 & 4 are designed to allow you to address persistent difficulties in code by writting infrastructure.
 This is very different than my current method of writting infrastructure though as: